2. “That Scared the Shit Out of Them”: A New Narrative

 It might be supposed that Critical Race Theory advocates changing the troublesome systems to be no longer racist or exclusionary.
 But in fact, Critical Theorists wish to remove them altogether.
 This is referred to as “dismantling.”
 In practice, the objective can be accomplished only by transfer of power and influence from particular individuals to other particular individuals according to their race or, as a second choice, by converting the individuals in power or influence into adherents of Critical Race Theory.
 Such persons are then referred to as “allies” or “advocates.”

 From this point, it might be supposed that by dismantling racist systems and rebuilding in their place new ones conceived through the visions of Critical Race Theorists, the objective will have been accomplished, historically oppressed groups will have all attained appropriate positions of power and influence, their ideas and culture made equal or dominant, and the cause will have been won.
 This, however, is also not the case.
 Critical Race Theory presents no unified picture of success or completion, nor does it decisively advance any particular specific replacement systems.
 To the contrary, it presents that discovering and exposing systemic racism must be ongoing, along with reframing and dismantling.
 The problem Critical Theory addresses is, for all practical purposes, permanent.
-This phenomenon will be investigated further in Part IV.
+This phenomenon is investigated further in Part 4.

 The Punch